max-mapper/get-dat/markdown/03-modify.md

 [==========================================] 100.00%
 ```

-Check the local file - it should be updated!
+Check the file on both sides - they should match.